military-strategies-and-tactics

 Fortified Chapels and Religious Architecture

 As religious institutions, the knightly orders integrated chapels into their fortresses in ways that also served defensive purposes.
-Templar chapels were often round—a design inspired by the Church of the Holy Sepulchre—and positioned within the strongest part of the castle, such as a donjon (keep).
-These round chapels could function as a last redoubt when the outer walls were breached.
-The Templar chapel at Laon (France) and the Church of St. John at Acre are surviving examples.
+Templar chapels were often round—a design inspired by the Church of the Holy Sepulchre in Jerusalem—and positioned within the strongest part of the castle, such as the donjon or keep.
+These round chapels could function as a last redoubt when the outer walls were breached, providing both spiritual refuge and a defensible space.
+The Templar chapel at Laon in France and the Church of St. John at Acre are surviving examples of this integrated design.
 The Hospitallers built the fortified church of St. John at Rhodes, which later became part of the city's defensive wall system.
-This merging of sacred and military architecture reinforced the orders' identity as warrior-monks.

 Regional Variations and Specializations